Paolo-DevTech-UCSB/UCSB-HGCAL-Module-Edges/README.md

 Part 2: OffsetsController.py
  Discription:
-    A framework for testing large datasets and drawing conclusions.
-    OffsetController contains no geometery,
-    It is Just for displaying, reading, and organizing data.

-`   Summary:
+    Summary:
-        1. Recives a set of offsets from input, requests Offsets returns the colorgrade of the hexagons verticies.
+        1. Recives a set of offsets from input, requests Offsets.py returns the colorgrade of the hexagons verticies.
         2. Organizes Data into Visualizations.

 Q&A

 Q.1: What is the default distance between center locating pins in the cassette?